man-on-box/litepage/README.md

 ## Contributing

-If you like this project, consider giving it a star ⭐.
+If you like this project, consider giving it a star ⭐, it is much appreciated!

 If you have any feedback please raise it as an issue 🎁.